ElenaShekhova/Useful-links/README.md

 # **Free workshops and courses**

 1. Lots of cources for omics data analysis.
 [Click here](http://app.orchestra.cancerdatasci.org/)
+2. Data manipulation in R. Gives an idea on how to work with big data sets using the Tidyverse packages [Click here](https://www.datanovia.com/en/courses/data-manipulation-in-r/)

 # **Useful tools for microbiologists and immunologists**